AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 In a set of 100 patients:

-* twenty-five have disease D1
+* 25 have disease D1
 * 15 have D2
 * 50 has D3.